Jim Hensley

 James Willis Hensley (April 12, 1920 - June 21, 2000) was an American businessman in the beer industry.

 Hensley was born in Texas and moved to Arizona during his youth.
 He was a bombardier on B-17 Flying Fortresses during World War II and was awarded the Distinguished Flying Cross.
 After the war he was convicted of illegal distribution of liquor and was also involved in a racetrack operation that was investigated by authorities.

 He founded Hensley & Co. in 1955.
 Headquartered in Phoenix, it grew to become one of the largest Anheuser-Busch beer distributorships in the nation.
-One of Arizona's richest men at the time of his death, Hensley was the father of Cindy Hensley McCain and the father-in-law of United States Senator and 2000 and 2008 presidential candidate John McCain.
+One of Arizona's richest men at the time of his death, Hensley was the father of Cindy Hensley McCain and the father-in-law of United States Senator and former Republican presidential candidate John McCain.

 Early life, military service and family

 Hensley was born on April 12, 1920 in San Antonio to Jessie and James L. Hensley.
 The family was poor and his father suffered from alcoholism.
 They lived in the South until moving to Arizona; Hensley graduated from Phoenix Union High School in 1936.
 He married Mary Jeanne Parks, his high school sweetheart, around 1937, and worked as a paper salesman.

 Hensley and his older brother, Eugene, began working in the liquor distribution business before World War II, in the employ of Kemper Marley, Sr., an Arizona rancher who had become wealthy in that business in Phoenix and Tucson following the end of Prohibition.
 The brothers started the United Liquor Co. in Phoenix and the United Distribution Co. in Tucson.

 Jim Hensley served three years as an officer in the United States Army Air Forces during World War II.
 He was a bombardier on B-17 Flying Fortresses.
 On his thirteenth mission, his plane was shot down over the English Channel; around the same time, his wife gave birth to their daughter, Kathleen Ann Hensley, in February 1943.
 In all, his planes were shot down two or three times.
 He was awarded the Distinguished Flying Cross.

 Hensley was injured during his service, and sent to a West Virginia medical facility to recover.
 There he met Marguerite "Smitty" Johnson (born Cairo, Illinois, January 16, 1919, died Scottsdale, Arizona, October 11, 2006, daughter of Swedish American parents), who had one daughter, Dixie, from a previous relationship.
 Hensley divorced his wife, and shortly thereafter married Marguerite on March 29, 1945, in Memphis, Tennessee, while on leave from the USAAF.
 They had one child together, Cindy Lou Hensley, born 1954.
 Hensley's first daughter grew up with her mother, but he maintained occasional contact with her.